 Queen's Park were not in action on Saturday 5 March but two International trial matches were played at Cathkin Park.
 Walter Arnott and Bob Smellie were unable to take part due to injury but William Gulliland, Willie Lambie, Bill Sellar, Donald Sillars and Tommy Waddell were all involved.

 Queen's Park's opponents in the Scottish Cup Final were Celtic.
 The match took place at Ibrox Park on Saturday 12 March 1892.
 Rangers had erected two new stands, built up the terracing and created additional entrances to the ground.
 However, the number of spectators that arrived at the stadium far exceeded expectations.
 Many other games had been called off on the day, including the entire rugby programme, due to frost and snow but the SFA insisted that the Cup Final go ahead to clear the way for other fixtures.
 Despite the unfavourable conditions, a huge crowd assembled at Ibrox.
 The ground was nearly full two hours before kick-off.
-With an hour to go before the start time, it was decided to close the gates.
+With an hour and a quarter to go before the start time, it was decided to close the gates.
 Thousands of people then forced their way into the ground without paying.
 25,897 spectators paid for admission and the police reckoned that 11,000 more stormed over the boundary without paying after the gates were closed.
-Taking into account those entitled to free admission, the total attendance was around 38,000.
+Taking into account those entitled to free admission, the total attendance was around 37,000.
 The pressure from behind resulted in the spectators standing at the front being forced onto the track around the ground.
 Chaos resulted as people sought to find a spot where they could see the pitch.
 The Scotsman reported - "During the stampede, the crowd made a vigorous attack on the old stand on the north side of the ground, which was already tightly packed, but the occupants succeeded beating them off."
 It appears that snowballs were the weapon of choice.

 Queen's Park went into the Cup Final without Walter Arnott, who was unfit.
 Donald Sillars deputised.
 Celtic were at full strength.
 The pitch was soft and slippery, making it difficult for the players to keep their feet.
 The difficult underfoot conditions and encroachment by spectators made the first half something of a farce.
 Mounted police were required to create enough space for corner kicks to be taken.
 At half-time, both sides agreed that the game could not continue as a cup tie and lodged protests with the referee.
 Play recommenced on the assumption that the match was now a friendly.
 In 60 minutes, Celtic scored the only goal of the game.
 Johnny Campbell met a headed Smellie clearance and fired the ball past Andrew Baird in the Queen's goal.
 Immediately afterwards, Jimmy Hamilton thought he had equalised but the goal was ruled out for offside.
 Queen's claimed that the ball had come off Dan Doyle's foot before Hamilton hit it, but to no avail.
 The Spiders had most of the play for the remainder of the game.
 However, the Celtic defence held firm and the Parkhead men ran out 1-0 winners.
 The SFA Committee met on the Saturday evening to consider the clubs' protests and decided that the Cup Final should be replayed on Saturday 9 April.
 The price of admission would be doubled in an attempt to limit the attendance to manageable levels.